juandados/opt-sugar/doc/source/roadmap.rst

 Backlog
 -------

 #.
-Define a low_sugar submodule, a lighter interface for gurobi models, not requiring that much sweet.
+[In Progress] Define a low_sugar submodule, a lighter interface for gurobi models, not requiring that much sweet.

 #.
 Add hierarchical optimization capabilities.

-#. **High Priority** Check if the ModelBuilder and OptModel need to be defined.
+#.
+Check if the ModelBuilder and OptModel in extra_sugar need to be defined.

 #.
 Include logger results as part of the OptModel object attributes.
 This can be done using grblogtools.